Jamie (East Midlands)

 I then thought that because I had psoriasis, I was getting arthritis as my feet had swollen up so badly.
 Also, I had an appointment with an arthritis specialist, and the joint pain disappeared.

-I went for an HPV sexual health screening because I hadn’t tested for about 6 months.
-And I have an open relationship with my husband, and he tested positive for gonorrhoea.
+I went for an HPV sexual health lab appointment because I hadn’t tested for about 6 months.
+And I have an open relationship with my husband, and he was positive for gonorrhoea.

 I looked up the symptoms, and finally, everything made sense!
 I got treatment, and everything was fine.
 Now, I make sure to get STDs checked every 3 months to stay on the safe side.